-In December 2019, we reported updated data from a Phase 1 clinical trial of LCAR-B38M in China, in 74 patients with RRMM across four independent sites.
+In December 2019, we reported updated data from a Phase 1 clinical trial, which we refer to as LEGEND-2, of LCAR-B38M in China, in 74 patients with RRMM across four independent sites.
+For LEGEND-2, the primary endpoint was the occurrence of treatment-related adverse events and the secondary endpoint was anti-myeloma responses to LCAR-B38M cell treatment.
 Patients treated with LCAR-B38M had at least 24 months of median follow-up and achieved an overall response rate, or ORR, of 88 percent, with a complete response, or CR, rate ranging from 74 to 82 percent, depending on the site.
 In the largest site of 57 patients, median overall survival, or mOS, was 36.1 months as of July 31, 2019.
 Expected adverse events were reported in all patients in LEGEND-2 with over 90 percent reporting fever and cytokine release syndrome, or CRS.
 Over 82 percent of patients had Grade 1 or Grade 2 CRS which was managed with standard treatments and, in all but two of the 74 patients, CRS was resolved.
+One patient died of a CAR-T related toxicity as a result of CRS and tumor lysis syndrome.
+A second patient died from a potential pulmonary embolism and acute coronary syndrome, which was considered unrelated to treatment by the investigator.

 The Phase 1b/2 registrational trial of JNJ-4528 in RRMM patients in the United States and Japan, which we refer to as CARTITUDE-1, has completed enrollment of the Phase 2 portion in the United States.
-All 29 patients treated with JNJ-4528 from the Phase 1b portion achieved a response, with an ORR of 100 percent and 69 percent achieving a CR or better.
-As of November 6, 2019, 27 of the 29 patients were progression free with a median follow-up time of six months.
+For the Phase 1b portion of the CARTITUDE-1 trial, the primary endpoint was the incidence and severity of adverse events and secondary endpoints included efficacy results as measured with the International Myeloma Working Group uniform response criteria for MM, duration of and timing to response, progression-free survival, overall survival, pharmacokinetic and pharmacodynamic markers, and presence of anti-JNJ-4528 antibodies.
+All 29 patients treated with JNJ-4528 from the Phase 1b portion achieved a response, with an ORR of 100 percent and 76 percent achieving a CR or better.
+As of January 17, 2020, 26 of the 29 patients were progression free with a median follow-up time of nine months.
 The most common adverse events reported in CARTITUDE-1 have been CRS and cytopenias, which have been manageable with standard interventions used by hematologists.
-As of November 6, 2019, CRS was reported in 93 percent of patients, most of which were mild and only 7% of which were clinically considered to be Grade 3 or higher.
+As of January 17, 2020, CRS was reported in 93 percent of patients, most of which were mild and only 7 percent of which were clinically considered to be Grade 3 or higher.
+One patient in CARTITUDE-1 died as a result of CRS and one patient died due to acute myeloid leukemia that occurred during the trial, which was considered unrelated to treatment by the investigator.
 Overall, the safety profile of LCAR-B38M/JNJ-4528 has been consistent with the safety profile of other CAR-T cell therapies in hematologic malignancies.
 We anticipate that data from the Phase 2 portion of CARTITUDE-1 will be presented at a major medical conference in the second half of 2020.
 JNJ-4528 has been granted breakthrough therapy designation and orphan drug designation by the U.S. Food and Drug Administration, or FDA, and Priority Medicines, or PRIME, designation, enabling accelerated assessment, by the European Medicines Agency, or EMA.
 We anticipate that a biologics license application, or BLA, will be submitted to the FDA, and a market authorization application, or MAA, will be submitted to the EMA for JNJ-4528 for the treatment of RRMM in the second half of 2020.